bklebel/gym-sailingroute/README.md

-# gym-sailing_route
+# gym-sailingroute
-aimed at building an environment for routing for sailing boats
+An environment for routing of sailing boats - unfinished

+Currently it handles boats on understandably small grid-worlds, later it should be applied to the real world weather, forecasts and gps data